aspeakman/SolisControl/README.md

 > python solis_control_req_mod.py 60 60

-## Home Assistant Pyscript app 'solis_flux_times'
+## _solis_flux_times_ Home Assistant app

-## Description
+### Description

-The app sets charge times just before the start of the ...
+The app sets inverter times just before the start of the charge and discharge periods defined in `config.yaml`.

-The settings aim based on the predicted solar yield and the existing battery charge level
+The duration of the charge or discharge period is based on the predicted solar yield and the existing battery charge level

-In the config.yaml a key parameter is 'morning_requirement' which is the target energy reserve you want to have in place after your morning cheap rate.
-The 'reserve' consists of the predicted solar yield for the rest the day and the battery energy stored after charging.
+_morning_requirement_ is the target energy reserve you want to have in place after your morning cheap rate.
+The 'reserve' consists of the predicted solar yield for the rest of the day and the battery energy stored after charging.

-The other key parameter is 'evening_requirement' which is the target energy reserve you want to have in place after your evening peak rate.
+_evening_requirement_ is the target energy reserve you want to have in place after your evening peak rate.
 The 'reserve' consists of the predicted solar yield for the rest the day and the battery energy remaining after discharging.
 Set this to zero if you don't want any discharging to take place.